SergeyBel/php-classfuzz/README.md

 ## PostConditions
 Post conditions are used to check the result of a `fuzz` method call.
 If some conditions need to be met for the results of the `fuzz` method they can be checked in `metPostCondition` method

+## Coverage
+This library has the option to apply coverage analysis to find the most perspective input data.
+To activate coverage analysis, it is needed to use method `getCoveragePath`